KingFelix/Emerald/_posts/2019-08-01-opensource-developer-buying-journey.md

 Developer programs are a gray area, they are kinda upstream and kinda downstream.
 This grayness creates a safe place for developers to explore and learn without being pushed by a sales process.
 This doesn't mean that developers who are apart of your developer program are leads, but it does give you data on account interests that can be used as a leading indicator of an account entering a buying process.

 <em>I hope this helps to bring the developer buying journey post to a close.
 Thank you to everyone who took the time to  request a part 2 on slack or twitter.</em>

+<em>Love what you read?</em>
+<a href="https://jesse-williams.com/developers-and-bant">Check out part 3.
+Understanding the developer buying process.</a>